Currency & Identification

 The Firmament has a universal system of identification - basically a birth certificate, passport and credit history rolled into one.
 Known as your “imprint”, it is associated with biometric data, credit and purchase history, crminal records, and so on.
 However, how widely it is used and monitored varies widely depending on where in the Firmament you currently are.

 On the Rim, universal identification is basically not a thing.
 You might have an imprint if you were born in a big city, but it’s not uncommon for the majority of a planet’s population to go without one.
 Transactions on the Rim rarely take the imprint into account; far more important are documents like deeds of ownership or gun licenses.
 These are things whose purpose is not to track and identify you, but to prove you are who you say you are.
-Cash is more than good enough for the vast majority of Rimworlders.
-You’re more likely to see electronic credits in a big town or city, where they’re used for convenience.
-Using anonymous datapads and credit cartridges is completely normal, and even electronic transactions can be difficult (though not impossible) to trace.
+Using anonymous datapads and credit cartridges is completely normal, and even grid transactions can be difficult to trace.
 Tracking people down tends to be a matter of old-fashioned detective work.

 In the Foundation, identification and surveillance are ubiquitous.
 Citizens are required to be identifiable at all times - natives are implanted with a microchip at birth - and the extensive surveillance apparatus is wired directly into biometric databases.
-Just walking down the street, you’re probably recorded and run through a hundred biometric databases.
+Just walking down the street, you’re probably recorded and run through a dozen biometric databases.
 All payments are verified transactions, and unregistered datapads or credit cartridges raise instant red flags.
-Every transaction is tracked and logged, and cash transactions are accepted in very few places.
+Every transaction is tracked and logged.

 As long as there are systems designed to identify individuals and make them accountable, there will be people trying to find ways to circumvent these systems.

-To make anonymous payments, the easiest way is still to stick with cash.
-Failing that, an unregistered credit cartridge is the next best thing - though even these have a serial number that gets recorded when you make a payment, and can be cross-referenced and tracked.
+To make anonymous payments, an unregistered credit cartridge your best bet - though even these have a serial number that gets recorded when you make a payment, and can be cross-referenced and tracked.
 It doesn’t get really tricky until you’re talking about verified transactions - they need to be associated with someone’s imprint.
 If you want to buy a gun from a legitimate dealer without it being linked to your identity, you need someone to hack into a government database and fabricate a false identity for you.

 When it comes to false identities, they come in a few classes: